Journey Newson: Ultimate Fighting Championship

 Newson made his UFC debut as a late replacement for Sergio Pettis against Ricardo Ramos on June 29, 2019 at UFC on ESPN 3.
 He lost the fight via unanimous decision.

 Newson next faced Domingo Pilarte at UFC 247 on February 8, 2020.
 He won the fight by TKO within the first minute of the fight.
 However, on March 25, it was announced by the Texas Department of Licensing and Regulation (TDLR) that Newson had tested positive for marijuana during in-competition drug tests.
 His victory was overturned to a no contest and he was suspended for 30 days.

 Newson was initially scheduled to face Randy Costa on September 26, 2020 at UFC Fight Night: Covington vs. Woodley.
 However, the event was shifted to take place on September 19, 2020, as UFC 253 was later scheduled for the original date.
 He lost the fight via knockout in round one.

 Newson was scheduled to face Felipe Colares on May 1, 2021 at UFC on ESPN 23.
 However, Newson withdrew from the bout and was replaced by Luke Sanders.

 Newson faced promotional newcomer Fernie Garcia on May 7, 2022 at UFC 274.
 He won the fight via unanimous decision.

 Newson faced Sergey Morozov on December 17, 2022 at UFC Fight Night 216.
 He lost the fight via unanimous decision.

-Newson is scheduled to face Brian Kelleher on April 29, 2023 at UFC Fight Night 223.
+Newson was scheduled to face Brian Kelleher on April 29, 2023 at UFC on ESPN: Song vs. Simón.
+However, Kelleher pulled out of the bout and was replaced by Marcus McGhee.
+He lost the fight via rear-naked choke in round two.

+On June 8, it was announced that Newson was not extended a new contract and no longer on the UFC roster.